- Fujitsu Group Sustainability Report

 The hall displays records of the history of Fujitsu and the activities of our forerunners, along with the products that are their achievement.
 Occupying approximately 3,000 m2 of space in the Numazu Complex, this Fujitsu training facility is a space to learn the values and spirit Fujitsu has treasured, to experience the unique Fujitsu qualities created by our predecessors, and to help develop the next generation.

-In FY 2017, the Fujitsu Way Office visited workplaces upon request in order to support initiatives for reforming organizational climate.
+In FY 2017, the Fujitsu Way Office visited workplaces upon request in order to support initiatives for reforming the organizational climate.
 Analyzing the results of employee satisfaction surveys and preliminary questionnaires, the workshop participants tried to find key issues and make a step forward to solve them based on the Fujitsu Way.

 The cards and booklets explaining the Fujitsu Way are distributed to all employees around the world, and posters are distributed to offices.
 An e-Learning course on the Fujitsu Way is always available translated in 16 languages.
 Also, Fujitsu Way cards data are distributed.
 So that each business unit head can add his or her message to the Fujitsu Way.
-Many business units actively utilize the data and post on internal portal websites, etc.
+Many business units actively utilize the data and post on internal portal website.